wpexplorer/portfolio-editor/README.md

-# Portfolio Editro WordPress Plugin
+# Portfolio Editor WordPress Plugin
 This plugin can be used to re-brand your portfolio post type for any free WordPress theme by WPExplorer or any theme currently being sold on Creative Market.

 # Usage